-Stress and how one deals with it is popularly believed to contribute to breast cancer risk and influence prognosis.
-An association between stress or stressful life events and breast cancer appears plausible.
+Stress and how one deals with it is popularly believed to contribute to breast cancer risk and prognosis.
+A link to stress or stressful life events appears plausible.
 Possible mechanisms include immune and endocrine system effects triggered by stress.
 However, most studies have not found a clear link between stress and breast cancer risk or survival.

 Also, the theory that there is a "cancer personality" that makes some people more likely to develop cancer has been disproven to the extent that it can be.